QubitExplorer/Recommender-System/README.md

 # Recommender Systems: Let me tell you a story!

 Recommender Systems have become an essential part of our daily digital experiences.
-I will be preparing two distinct versions on this topic:
+Here, I will be preparing two distinct versions on this topic:

 1. A formal PDF version, complete with citations and detailed technical explanations of the underlying concepts.